KevWal/ESP32-Cam-Pico-Project/README.md

 PCB
 ---

 The PCB is designed with many options, mainly around power.
 The board is designed to be powered by 2 x AAA or a 3.7v Lipo.
 With 2 x AAA I found it needs a boost converter if using the ATGM GPS.
-With 1 3.7v Lipo I recomend using the buck convertor.
-You could use the 3.3v limiting effect of the Boost regulator, but as it is a charge doubler style is uses double the required current from the battery.
+With 1 x 3.7v Lipo I recomend using the buck convertor.
+You could use the 3.3v limiting effect of the Boost regulator, but as it is a charge doubler style is uses more current from the battery.

-Flying showed 3 x AAA with a buck convertor best.
+*Flying showed 3 x AAA with a buck convertor is a good option.*

 GPS